Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Introduction

-Our analysis fully accounts for the stochastic nature of dark matter axions using a new frequency-domain likelihood-based formalism.
-Given a measured experimental spectrum, our formalism is capable of correctly recovering the coupling $g_\textrm{aNN}$.
-This is in contrast with a recent work that studied the stochastic axion lineshape without providing a methodology for correctly extracting $g_\textrm{aNN}$ from an experimental measurement \cite{Gramolin2022}.
-Our formalism here is complementary to the time-binned methodology introduced in the theoretical counterpart to this work~\cite{Lisanti2021}.
-We explicitly show in Appendix~\ref{sec:validation} that both the frequency and time-binned approaches yield similar results when applied on the same subset of simulated and experimental data.
-Furthermore, our analysis, like that in \cite{Lisanti2021}, works for all axion coherence times independent of the experimental time span, which is a feature not achievable in previous frameworks~\cite{Centers2020}.
-This study should be contrasted with a recent analysis~\cite{Bloch2020, Bloch2022} that used the published power spectra of the Princeton-based co-magnetometer (not the raw underlying data) without properly treating the signal's stochasticity, compromising its ability to reliably recover or set upper limits.
-Our analysis of the raw data allows us to examine and subsequently reject peaks in the spectrum that may be plausible axion candidates.
+This paper should be contrasted with a recent analysis~\cite{Bloch2020, Bloch2022} that used the published power spectra of the Princeton-based co-magnetometer (not the raw underlying data) without properly treating the signal's stochasticity, compromising its ability to reliably recover or set upper limits.
+Our analysis of the raw data also allows us to examine and subsequently reject peaks in the spectrum that may be plausible axion candidates.

 Assuming that the local dark matter density is wholly due to axions, our median 95\% upper limit on the axion's neutron-spin coupling is $g_\text{aNN} < 2.4 \times 10^{-10}$~GeV$^{-1}$ for axion masses from 0.4 to 4~feV.
 This is about five orders of magnitude stronger than previous laboratory bounds in the same mass range.
 For example, the original long-range force experiment in~\cite{Vasilakis2009} reported a 95\% upper limit of $g_\text{aNN} < 9.1 \times 10^{-5}$~GeV$^{-1}$ and a recent terrestrial experiment searching for dark matter axions in a similar mass range reported a tightest 90\% upper limit of $4.1 \times 10^{-5}$~GeV$^{-1}$~\cite{Garcon2019}.
 Close to the largest axion mass we analyzed (41 feV), another experiment recently reported a more comparable 95\% upper limit of $3.2 \times 10^{-9}$~GeV$^{-1}$ at 53 feV~\cite{Jiang2021}, although we note that for the quoted limit the analysis there has significant frequency gaps (compared to the axion's linewidth) and also does not account for the axion's stochasticity.
 At the largest mass we analyzed, the NASDUCK collaboration recently reported a 95\% upper limit of $10^{-6}$~GeV$^{-1}$ \cite{Bloch2022}, which is about two orders of magnitude weaker than our results.
 Our constraints are comparable with limits derived from stellar cooling arguments although the latter are subject to significant astrophysical uncertainties.
 Our results therefore serve as useful complementary bounds.